-I have sent Spanish speaking clients with tape recorders to appointments to record what the nurse case manager is interpreting to the doctor and on some occasions the NCM tells the doctor the exact opposite of what my client said!
+I have sent Spanish-speaking clients with tape recorders to appointments to record what the nurse case manager is interpreting to the doctor and on some occasions, the NCM tells the doctor the exact opposite of what my client said.
 There are exceptions, but I have unfortunately found them to be few.

-While the insurance carrier has a right to monitor your claim and get information from the treating doctor, they do not have the right to violate your physian – patient privilege or unduly pressure the doctor.
+While the insurance carrier has a right to monitor your claim and get information from the treating doctor, they do not have the right to violate your physician-patient privilege or unduly pressure the doctor.
 One of the benefits of having an attorney on your claim is that the nurse case manager cannot have contact with you and is usually removed from the case.